AnandChowdhary/typestart/README.md

 ## 💡 Why another starter?

-I've used a bunch of different Typescript library starters, but they all have tons of boilterplate (super long build rules, scripts for releases, publishing, building, etc.)
+I've used a bunch of different Typescript library starters, but they all have tons of boilerplate (super long build rules, scripts for releases, publishing, building, etc.)

 Typestart is—like the name suggests—a starting point.